 - Java and .NET Web ADF apps, including apps built with Manager in earlier versions of ArcGIS Server

-- Maps built with Map Viewer and saved in ArcGIS Online
+- Maps built with the ArcGIS.com map viewer and saved in ArcGIS Online

 - Apps built with the ArcGIS APIs for iOS, Android, and Windows Phone

 - Desktop applications such as ArcMap and apps built with ArcGIS Engine

 Depending on the types of connections they use and the server URL that you configure when you migrate, you may need to do some updating in these apps (described throughout the remainder of this topic).
 At the very least, you'll probably want to contact the owners of these apps and alert them that you are migrating.

 Determine if you have any client applications that connect to ArcGIS Server using DCOM (ArcGIS Server Local) connections

 ArcGIS Server 10.0 and earlier versions supported both DCOM (ArcGIS Server Local) and HTTP (ArcGIS Server Internet) connections.
 Beginning at version 10.1, support for DCOM connections with ArcGIS Server was discontinued.
 You need to refactor your web apps to use HTTP connections before upgrading.
 If you used DCOM connections for the purpose of accessing ArcObjects, you need to remove your ArcObjects code or wrap it in a server object extension.

 Determine the URL format used by your existing applications when connecting to ArcGIS Server